carmenbianca/report-liferay/report.md

 require connection with a third-party API, such as downloading information from package repositories.

-Hugo said that is is likely that this might violate reproducibility, but did not view this as especially troublesome.
+Hugo said that it is likely that this might violate reproducibility, but did not view this as especially troublesome.

 #### When during the development process do you test/lint? {-}